Mintbase/Grants-Program/applications/substrate_core_polywrapper.md

 Future proposals will be made for the above.
 Below we'll explain the work in its entirety.

 **About Polywrap:**
-Polywrap is a dev toolchain that enables easy integration of Web3 protocols into any application.
-It makes it possible for software on any device, written in any language, to read and write data to Web3 protocols.
+Polywrap is a dev toolchain that enables easy integration of Mintbase protocols into any application.
+It makes it possible for software on any device, written in any language, to read and write data to Mintbase protocols.

 https://polywrap.io/#/